Code Mode

 How It Works

-- Generate Python code by defining the data fields you want to extract
+POST /v1/extractor/new(or let it auto-create) - Generate Python code by providing a sample URL and the data fields you want to extract

-- Run the generated code on specific URLs
+- Run the scraper on specific URLs via

 Generate Code

-Generate Python scraping code for a scraper by providing a scraper ID, sample URL or content, and the attributes you want to extract:
+Generate Python scraping code by providing a sample URL or content and the attributes you want to extract.
+Code generation is asynchronous — it returns immediately and runs in the background.

 --header 'Content-Type: application/json' \